fabiankaraben/docsarchive-dev/content/typescript/5.1/whats-new/typescript-4-7.md

 Resolution mode assertions are unstable.
 Use nightly TypeScript to silence this error.
 Try updating with 'npm install -D typescript@next'.
 ```

-If you do find yourself using this feature in nightly versions of TypeScript, [consider providing feedback on this issue](https://github.com/microsoft/TypeScript/issues/49055).
+If you do find yourself using this feature in nightly versions of TypeScript, [consider providing feedback on this issue ↗](https://github.com/microsoft/TypeScript/issues/49055).

-You can see the respective changes [for reference directives](https://github.com/microsoft/TypeScript/pull/47732) and [for type import assertions](https://github.com/microsoft/TypeScript/pull/47807).
+You can see the respective changes [for reference directives ↗](https://github.com/microsoft/TypeScript/pull/47732) and [for type import assertions ↗](https://github.com/microsoft/TypeScript/pull/47807).

 ## Go to Source Definition {#go-to-source-definition}